wilsonmar/VisualStudio/README.md

   * **Install Now** downloads 1.2 MB file vs_community.exe.
   * **DVD9 ISO Image** download 6.9 GB file vs2013.4_ce_enu.iso which requires another utility to read.

+Do not download a Language Pack unless you need another language than English.

 ## <a name="Distinctives"> Distinctives of Microsoft's Approach</a>

 Visual Studio provides a single IDE for developing in "all" languages platforms,